espidev/Algorithms/algorithms/data_structures.md

 * C++ compilers optimize sequential array searching (row, not column), so use that when possible.
 * Column searching has performance hits especially when iterating over sizes that are powers of 2 (https://stackoverflow.com/questions/12264970/why-is-my-program-slow-when-looping-over-exactly-8192-elements?rq=1)
 * To specify comparator for a struct, use the operator == override
+* std::reverse reverses an array, std::rotate rotates an array
 * Example: `
 struct loc {
     int x, y, vx, vy;